-Can’t make it out to a celebratory dinner with the fam for Chinese New Year?
+Can’t make it out to an Asian food restaurant with the kids?
 Give your chopsticks a workout anyways, by making a Chinese-inspired meal at home.
 These yummy dishes may not arrive in those cute little boxes, but they’ll be gobbled up as fast as your go-to takeout (We promise!).
-From healthy lettuce cups and dim sum recipes to classic stir-frys, here are 14 kid-pleasing Chinese food recipes to help you ring in the Year of the Rat.
+From healthy lettuce cups and dim sum recipes to classic stir-frys, here are 14 kid-pleasing Chinese food recipes.

 Asian Chicken Thighs

 Nothing says comfort food like Chinese food.
 The Midnight Baker‘s soy sauce chicken is the perfect family dish, especially when the hardest part is just waiting for the chicken to cook!
 Serve this with a side of veggie fried rice (or white rice and steamed veggies) to ensure a balanced meal.
 Click here for the simple recipe

 15-Minute Lo Mein

 What’s Chinese takeout without lo-mein?
 Lucky for you, Chungah of Damn Delicious has perfected a fantastic homemade version that only takes 15 minutes.
 Throw in whatever veggies you have in the fridge, chose to add a protein, or keep it meat-free.
 The kids will love every slippery bite.
 Find out what you’ll need to make it taste just right.